sidmann/Developer-Workshop-Project/README.md

 # Developer-Workshop
-This repository is for practice mainly CSS.
+This repository is for practice HTML and CSS.